bailey-lab/MIPTools/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an error or unexpected behavior
+about: Report an error or unexpected behavior.
 title: ""
 labels: bug
 assignees: ""